 How to Treat Eating Disorders

-Receiving effective treatment is critical for changing the aspects of an eating disorder that hold one back from living a happy and balanced life.
+Receiving effective treatment is critical for taking back control from an eating disorder that has taken over your life.

-Multidisciplinary treatments involving a combination of psychotherapy, pharmacotherapy, and nutrition therapy are considered the most effective treatment for eating disorders.
+Multidisciplinary treatments often involing a combination of psychotherapy, nutrition therapy and possibly pharmacotherapy are considered the most effective treatment for eating disorders.

-At Institute for Healthy Living our Sydney-based eating disorder treatment is administered by licensed, specialised clinical psychologists, addressing both the symptoms and the related factors that contribute to the eating disorder.
-The administered treatment we provide is empirically supported, tailored according to personal needs and the severity of the condition.
+At Institute for Healthy Living our Sydney-based eating disorder treatment is provided by experienced Clinical Psychologists and Dietitians.
+We work collaboratively to address both the symptoms and the related factors that contribute to and maintain the eating disorder.
+The treatment we provide is supported by research, informed by best practice guidelines for our field and is tailored according to personal needs.

 Book an appointment today to see how we can best assist your personal needs.